 Pricing

-Pricing for individuals starts at $29/month (billed monthly), allowing you to publish one project while also leveraging Drafbit’s AI image generator.
+Pricing for individuals starts at $29/month (billed monthly), allowing you to publish one project while also leveraging Draftbit's AI image generator.
 To keep your source code, go with the $79/month (billed monthly) version, which also lets you publish up to 3 projects.

 Draftbit comes with agency pricing, too, starting at $129/month (billed monthly).
 This gives you 3 additional app-builder seats and lets you patch in your custom functionalities using code.
 Bigger agencies can use the $399/month (billed monthly) version, providing up to 10 workspaces and Slack support.

-Don’t want to build your app, but want it to be built using Draftbit?
-Leverage Draftbit’s in-house development team with plans starting at $2,000/month (billed monthly).
+Don't want to build your app, but want it to be built using Draftbit?
+Leverage Draftbit's in-house development team with plans starting at $2,000/month (billed monthly).
 The Draftbit team will spend up to 8 hours per week on your project.
+For more involved development, the $4,000/month (billed monthly) version allows you to plan sprints and get up to 20 hours per week of development time.

 #9 AppSheet